LinkedIn: hiQ Labs v. LinkedIn

-In May 2017 LinkedIn sent a Cease-And-Desist letter to hiQ Labs, a Silicon Valley startup that collects data from public profiles and provides analysis of this data to its customers.
+In May 2017, LinkedIn sent a Cease-And-Desist letter to hiQ Labs, a Silicon Valley startup that collects data from public profiles and provides analysis of this data to its customers.
 The letter demanded that hiQ immediately cease "scraping" data from LinkedIn's servers, claiming violations of the CFAA (Computer Fraud and Abuse Act) and the DMCA (Digital Millennium Copyright Act).
 In response hiQ sued LinkedIn in the Northern District of California in San Francisco, asking the court to prohibit LinkedIn from blocking its access to public profiles while the court considered the merits of its request.
 The court served a preliminary injunction against LinkedIn, which was then forced to allow hiQ to continue to collect public data.
 LinkedIn appealed this ruling; in September 2019, the appeals court rejected LinkedIn's arguments and the preliminary injunction was upheld.
 The dispute is ongoing.

 Membership

-As of 2015 LinkedIn had more than 400 million members in over 200 countries and territories.
-It is significantly ahead of its competitors Viadeo (50 million as of 2013) and XING (11 million as of 2016).
+In 2015, LinkedIn had more than 400 million members in over 200 countries and territories, which was significantly more than competitor Viadeo (50 million as of 2013.)
 In 2011, its membership grew by approximately two new members every second.
-In 2020 LinkedIn's membership grew to over 690 million LinkedIn members.
-As of September 2021 LinkedIn has 774+ million registered members from over 200 countries and territories.
+In 2020, LinkedIn's membership grew to over 690 million LinkedIn members.
+As of September 2021, LinkedIn had 774+ million registered members from over 200 countries and territories.
+In November 2023, LinkedIn reached a member count of one billion.